infernojs/eslint-plugin-inferno/docs/rules/static-property-placement.md

 # inferno/static-property-placement

-� Enforces where React component static properties should be positioned.
+📝 Enforces where Inferno component static properties should be positioned.

 <!-- end auto-generated rule header -->